Thorkel-dev/latex/README.md

 To generate these documents, it is necessary to install LaTeX.
 Here is a minimal configuration for this project;

-- For the generation of the PlantUMLs in :
+- For the generation of the PlantUML in :
   - PlantUML, component that allows to draw quickly diagrams
   - Graphviz, generates a graph from a textual description of PlantUML
 - For the generation of LaTeX in PDF :